 If a customer would like to revoke consent to a TPP the customer will need to contact the TPP they have given their consent to.

-If you as a developer/TPP want to get started, we recommend that you read our documentation and – as soon as its available – create an account in our Developer Portal.
+If you as a developer/TPP want to get started, we recommend that you read our documentation and create an account in our Developer Portal.

-You will find documentation and guides here on the Open Banking web site, and in the Developer Portal when it is available.
+You find documentation and guides here on the Open Banking web site, and in the Developer Portal.